At Gillware, we’ve had heard all the stories when it comes to computer failure;

 - Case Study: Mac OS Unistall Leads to Deleted Files

 - Case Study: Macbook “Grey Screen of Death”

 - Case Study: “Grey Screen of Death” and Clicking Noises on Macbook

 Mac Grey Screen Nightmare #1: Question Mark Folder

 What Does The Question Mark Error Mean?

 The folder with the question mark quite an innocent-looking display, but it hides a horrific meaning.
 This error means that your computer can find no recognizable boot device or local network to boot from.
 In other words, your hard drive may have kicked the bucket–or is close to doing so.
+In these types of situations it is likely that your hard drive is not recognized.
 There is a chance that if you wait a bit, boot options may present themselves.
 However, most of the time, that is not the case.

 What Should I Do?